ivanokhotnikov/bidding_engine/README.md

 3. Forecasting

     For each cluster perform multi-variate single-step forecasting of `Cpc`.
 If the forecast is bigger than the moving average projection and tolerance -> 'push', if smaller -> 'pull', if within the tolerance -> 'zero'

+### Development

+[`nbs`](./nbs/) directory contains the Jupyter notebooks used to explore the data and prototype.
+The working Python modules, content of which can be used to build training and inference workflows, are located in [`src`](./src/) directory.